 The best way to get a feel for what Trident can do is to go through an annotated example of its use.
 This section will walk you through the steps necessary to produce a synthetic spectrum based on simulation data and to view its path through the parent dataset.
-The following example, available in the source code itself, can be applied to datasets from any of the different simulation codes that Trident and yt support, but if you want to recreate the following analysis with the exact dataset used, it can be downloaded here.
+The following example, available in the source code itself, can be applied to datasets from any of the different simulation codes that Trident and yt support, although it may require some tweaking of parameters for optimal performance.
+If you want to recreate the following analysis with the exact dataset used, it can be downloaded here.

 The basic process for generating a spectrum and overplotting a sightline’s trajectory through the dataset goes in three steps: